An echocardiogram is an ultrasound image of the heart. It can help doctors diagnose a range of heart problems.

 Doctors can order different types of echocardiogram, all of which use high frequency sound waves.
 The common types include those below.

-The transthoracic echocardiogram is the most common type of echocardiogram test.
+The transthoracic echocardiogram is the

 This test involves placing an ultrasound wand called a transducer on the outside of the chest, near the heart.
 The device sends sound waves through the chest and into the heart.